-The DTABG also recommends no risk charge for that portion of the DTA arising from temporary taxable differences supported by taxable income in prior carry back years for all companies because the realization of that component of the DTA entails little risk.
-We think the portion of the DTAs supported by carry backs are of comparable risk to the credit risk on a US Treasury note (i.e., no risk charge), as the risk is a matter of timing, not of realization or counterparty credit risk.
+The DTABG also recommends no risk charge for that portion of the DTA arising from temporary taxable differences supported by taxable income in prior carry back years for companies with Ex DTA RBC ratios over 500% of ACL.
+For these companies, the realization of that component of the DTA entails little risk.
+We think the portion of the DTAs supported by carry backs are of comparable risk to the credit risk on a US Treasury note (i.e., no risk charge), as the risk is a matter of timing, not of realization or counter-party credit risk.
 In the remainder of this report, we refer to the amount of DTA backed by future taxes as the "covered DTA amount."